bqqbarbhg/tower/doc/document.md

 As explained above, the engine uses uniform buffer objects where available.
 This raises the question: How do you transfer the UBO data to the GPU?
-It turns out that as is with most of OpenGL there is no clear solution.
+As is with most of OpenGL there is no clear solution.
-Different styles are faster on different hardware and drivers, some things can be flat out broken, the usual.
+Different styles are faster on different hardware and drivers, some things can be flat out broken.
 So to deal with this there are lots of ways to map buffers in the engine.
 Not only for uniform buffers, but for example dynamic vertex data needs to be transferred somehow.

-The two cases (uniform buffer objects and dynamic vertex buffers) have different write patterns which affects the type of mapping we want.
+The two cases of mapping (uniform buffer objects and dynamic vertex buffers) have different write patterns which affects the type of mapping we want.
 Uniforms tend to be written out of order to the buffer and may even leave gaps.
 In contrast, vertex data tends to be streamed out in a very linear fashion.
 The reason this matters